seananderson/metafolio/inst/ms/ms.md

 consider the Moran or environmental-filter concept [@schindler2008;
 @rogers2008] where populations experience increasingly different environmental forces at further distances.
 Fourth, a model could consider the contribution of contemporary evolution [@stockwell2003].
-This rapid adaptation to changes in the environment could strongly affect portfolio performance and emphasizes the importance of maintaining genetic diversity.
+These rapid adaptations to changes in the environment could strongly affect portfolio performance and emphasize the importance of maintaining genetic diversity.
 Finally, our model could be conditioned on a system of interest --- a particular river basin for example
 --- and the metapopulation portfolio could be optimized across conservation and restoration options as part of a formal decision analysis.

 Our results suggest three broad research priorities.
-First, our work highlights the importance of research that identifies response diversity [e.g. @eliason2011], spatial asynchrony [e.g. @thorson2013], and in particular the management schemes that promote these processes [@moore2010].
+First, our work highlights the importance of research that identifies response diversity [e.g.
+@eliason2011], spatial asynchrony [e.g. @thorson2013], and in particular the
+management schemes that promote these processes [@moore2010; @schindler2010].
 Our work highlights how these processes can contribute to reducing risk and increasing the likelihood of metapopulation persistence given environmental uncertainty.
 Second, our work suggests the importance of identifying the drivers of productivity across populations and environmental scenarios.
 For example, what is the relative effect on productivity of population density, an environment-recruitment relationship, and environmental regime shifts, and what management approaches are robust to our uncertainty about these contributions [@vert-pre2013]?
-Third, our work suggests research that identifies real-life case studies as in situ experiments testing our conclusions.
+Third, our work suggests research that identifies real-life case studies as *in situ* experiments testing our conclusions.
 The question remains, does managing metapopulation portfolios using Modern Portfolio Theory result in better outcomes that are in line with the societal goals?